foxbunny/transplexer-routing/README.md

 });
 ```

+In this example, we have some objects that are called 'pages' which are used as
+payloads for each route.
+Suppose that the pages have a `start()`, `stop()` and
+`render()` methods.
+Since the payload is part of the routing context, on each
+routing event, we can obtain the page that matches the current route, and call
+its methods to facilitate page switches.

 Another way to customize the context is to use a transformer.
 We won't go too
 much into how transformers are written and how they work as that is already
 documented in the [transplexer